Oh Snap! Let's Eat!

 • Pin for later!

-• Vitamin A - Great for eye health
+• Vitamin A - important for eye health

-• Iron - Support oxygen transport in the body
+• Iron - supports oxygen transport in the body

-Now for the Interesting fact of the day: These babies have also been used as the bittering agent instead of hops in some Chinese beers!
+Fun fact: Bitter melon has even been used as a bittering agent instead of hops in some Chinese beers.

 Bitter Melon Recipes